 Extracapsular repair TPLO comparison

 Here are two example studies comparing the TPLO and extracapsular (lateral suture) repair:

 Comparison of short- and long-term function and radiographic osteoarthrosis in dogs after postoperative physical rehabilitation and tibial plateau leveling osteotomy or lateral fabellar suture stabilization.

-So if the results are the same, why is TPLO often presented as the only right option?
+So if the results are the same, why is TPLO often presented as the only suitable option?

-There can be a number of reasons, one of them being that the residents at teaching hospitals have to perform a certain number of TPLO procedures to graduate.
+There can be several reasons, one of them being that the residents at teaching hospitals have to perform a certain number of TPLO procedures to graduate.
 Then, after their graduation, the TPLO is the surgery they are most comfortable doing.

 Often it is simply a question of preference.
-You do want your surgeon to be experienced and comfortable with the type of surgery he’s going to perform on your dog.
+Of course, you want your surgeon to be experienced and comfortable with the type of surgery he will perform on your dog.
 But you don’t want to limit your options.

-There were some more anecdotal reasons that came up during our discussion, quite likely also true, but I am not going to go there.
+Some more anecdotal reasons came up during our discussion, quite likely also true, but I am not going to go there.

-Getting familiar with all your ACL injury treatment options will help you to make the choice that is best for you and your dog.
+Getting familiar with all your ACL injury treatment options will help you make the best choice for you and your dog.

-This policy doesn’t apply only to ACL injuries, but for any health issues, you and your dog might be facing.
-Always know and understand your options!
+This policy doesn’t apply only to ACL injuries, but to any health issues you and your dog might be facing.
+So always know and understand your options!